anabeldilab/Thesis-MicroROS/README.md

 ```
 Por lo tanto, para la mayoría de los servos, el rango útil de valores de duty cycle estaría entre aproximadamente 1638 y 3277 (para una resolución de 15 bits y una frecuencia de 50Hz).
 Estos valores pueden variar dependiendo de las especificaciones del servo.

+## ESP32 as access point
+In order to connect the camera to the Unity application, the ESP32 must be configured as an access point.
+We need it because we want to have a direct connection between the camera and the Unity application, without the need for a router.
+To do this, we need to configure the ESP32 as an access point and set up a static IP address for the camera.

+* NVS (Non-Volatile Storage) is a key-value storage system used by ESP-IDF to store persistent data.
+It is used to store Wi-Fi credentials and other configuration data.
+NVS is implemented using flash memory, and its API is included in the esp_system.h header file.

 ## Testing
 To test the application, you can use the Unity project available in this repository.
 The Unity project is a simple application that mocks ROS2 String Messages to test the behavior of the pan-tilt servomotors.